India's last year unilateral action on Kashmir illegal, against int'l laws: Info Secretary | Associated Press Of Pakistan

-Addressing the concluding session of an interactive session with press attaches and press counselors of foreign missions in Pakistan, and foreign media, he said the UN Resolution No 91 clearly indicated that “the final disposition of the State of Jammu and Kashmir will be made in accordance with the will of the people, expressed through the democratic method of a free and impartial plebiscite, conducted under the auspices of the United Nations.”
+Addressing the concluding session of an interactive session with press attaches and press counselors, deputed in Pakistani missions abroad, and foreign media, he said the UN Resolution No 91 clearly indicated that “the final disposition of the State of Jammu and Kashmir will be made in accordance with the will of the people, expressed through the democratic method of a free and impartial plebiscite, conducted under the auspices of the United Nations.”

 The resolution, he said, had reaffirmed that “ the convening of a constituent assembly as recommended by the General Council of the All Jammu and Kashmir National Conference and any action that assembly might attempt to take to determine the future shape and affiliation of the entire state or any part thereof, would not constitute a disposition of the state in accordance with the above principle.”